The Unix Philosophy - Explained and Extended

 Key Words

-Summarizing the Wikipedia page on Unix philosophy further, it seems the following individual words describe it best:
+Summarizing the Wikipedia page on Unix philosophy, the following individual words describe it best:

 • Minimal, simple, compact, clear, readable, beautiful, lean